Riemann zeta function: Riemann's functional equation

-where Γ(s) is the gamma function.
+where $\Gamma$ is the gamma function.
 This is an equality of meromorphic functions valid on the whole complex plane.
 The equation relates values of the Riemann zeta function at the points s and 1 − s, in particular relating even positive integers with odd negative integers.
 Owing to the zeros of the sine function, the functional equation implies that ζ(s) has a simple zero at each even negative integer s = −2n, known as the trivial zeros of ζ(s).
-When s is an even positive integer, the product sin(π s/2) Γ(1 − s) on the right is non-zero because Γ(1 − s) has a simple pole, which cancels the simple zero of the sine factor.
+When s is an even positive integer, the product $\sin(\tfrac{\pi s}{2})\Gamma(1-s)$ on the right is non-zero because Γ(1 − s) has a simple pole, which cancels the simple zero of the sine factor.
 When s is 0, the zero of the sine factor is cancelled by the simple pole of ζ(1).

 A proof of the functional equation proceeds as follows: